Premier League relegation battle: Latest table, remaining games

 Watford

-Roy Hodgson has done his best to turn things around at Watford and their attacking options always give them a chance in games.
-Their win away at Southampton was huge for belief.
-They have to keep improving defensively if they’re going to stay in the Premier League.
-They have a decent run-in, on paper, as they play Brentford, Everton, and Burnley.
-If they can beat the Toffees and Clarets they may be in business, but anything less and it looks like they’re down.
+Roy Hodgson has done his best to turn things around at Watford and their attacking options always give them a chance in games, but they are essentially down.

 Everton

-Frank Lampard’s Toffees are sinking towards the bottom three but got the benefit of a meeting with sleepy Manchester United days after a choke job against Burnley.
-After a run of six defeats from his first eight games in charge, Lampard’s side are just now maybe looking up for the relegation scrap.
+Frank Lampard’s Toffees have gotten lifelines from Manchester United and Chelsea (and, of course, their own effort), Lampard’s side are just now maybe looking up for the relegation scrap.
 They have some quality players but do they have players who are up for the fight to stay in the Premier League?
-It doesn’t look like it.
+It hasn’t look like it, but Jordan Pickford’s done the relegation dance before and was phenomenal in shutting down Chelsea.
+Can he and a rambunctious Richarlison be the difference?
 They have a very tough schedule to finish the season too.
-Everton have never been relegated from the Premier League and their next step to keeping that a fact is a Merseyside derby.
-At least Liverpool could be tired…
+Everton have never been relegated from the Premier League and their next step is a tired Leicester.

 Rating their chances of staying up: 50 percent